Easy Neon Bar Effect with Gaussian Blur!

 Position yourself on the second layer (the enlarged colored one) and look for the Gaussian Blur option in the Filter tab at the top of the program.

-The following window will appear, where you can choose the level of the blur.
-In my case, I will choose to choose 10.
-I recommend that in this layer, the blur level is kept light.
+The following window will appear, where you can choose the blur level.
+In my case, I will choose 10.
+I recommend keeping the blur level light on this layer.

-We will repeat this same step for the duplicated color layer, but with a much higher level of blur.
+We will repeat this same step for the duplicated color layer, but with a much higher blur level.
 I will use 150.

-In this way, the figures will seem to affect the environment more with their brightness.
+This way the shapes will appear to affect the environment more with their glow.

 You can give a slightly more realistic bar effect by erasing small parts of your shape or text.

-First on your main layer, apply a layer mask, which you can find in the quick options of your layers menu.
+First, on your main layer, apply a layer mask, which you can find in the quick options of your layer menu.

-With a soft eraser, or a soft airbrush in eraser mode, you can start to remove small parts of your figures (not completely), a bit in the style of removing "fill" but keeping the outer lines.
+With a soft eraser, or a soft airbrush in eraser mode, you can start removing small parts of your shapes (not completely), somewhat like removing "fill" but keeping the outer lines.

 Prioritize this effect in corners or where your lines intersect.
-You can look up neon bar references to see where it is more common for the glow to be less intense.
+You can look for neon bar references to appreciate where it is more common for the glow not to be as intense.

-Another effect that you can add with this layer mask is to erase parts of your lines, and leave rounded where they do not connect, so it gives the feeling of being bars.
+Another effect you can add with this layer mask is to erase parts of your lines and leave them rounded where they don't connect, giving the sensation of being bars.

-I recommend that if you are going to erase parts of your lines, you do it before duplicating layers and applying the Gaussian blur, so that your duplicated layers have the same shape as the original and the brightness follows that shape.
+I recommend that if you are going to erase parts of your lines, do it before duplicating layers and applying Gaussian blur, so that your duplicated layers have the same shape as the original and the glow follows that shape.

-After that you can continue with the steps of the tutorial without problems.
+After that, you can continue with the tutorial steps without problems.

-As a last tip, you can change the layer mode of your layers with Gaussian blur, to "Add (brightness)" if you have figures below that it can affect.
-In this way, the brightness adapts according to the tones in which it is on top.
+As a final tip, you can change the layer mode of your Gaussian blur layers to "Add (Glow)" if you have shapes underneath that it might affect.
+This way the glow adapts according to the tones it is on top of.

 With this effect activated, the intensity can be much higher, so if you consider it necessary, you can adjust the opacity of the Gaussian blur layers.